-In 2008 when the BEST Act was enacted, the Public School Capital Construction Assistance Board was tasked with conducting a Financial Assistance Priority Assessment (referred to as the Statewide Facility Assessment) of all public school facilities in Colorado which took place in FY2009–2010.
+When the BEST Act was enacted in 2008, the Public School Capital Construction Assistance Board was tasked with conducting a Financial Assistance Priority Assessment (referred to as the Statewide Facility Assessment) of all public school facilities in Colorado.
+The assessment took place in FY2009–2010.

 The Statewide Facility Assessment assessed 8,419 facilities throughout Colorado's 178 school districts.
-This included main buildings, leased buildings, temporary classroom facilities, mini-buildings, school sites, athletic fields, athletic facilities and other support buildings.
-The Statewide Facility Assessment findings used the Public School Facility Construction Guidelines as a guide to determine health and safety issues, education technology requirements, site requirements, energy performance requirements, functionality or suitability issues, capacity requirements, accessibility issues and historic significance considerations.
+This included main buildings, leased buildings, temporary classroom facilities, mini-buildings, school sites, athletic fields, athletic facilities, and other support buildings.
+The Statewide Facility Assessment findings used the Public School Facility Construction Guidelines to determine health and safety issues, education technology requirements, site requirements, energy performance requirements, functionality or suitability issues, capacity requirements, accessibility issues, and historic significance considerations.

-The Statewide Facility Assessment determined that there is currently over $13.9 Billion in needs throughout the State.
-By 2018, the amount of need is forcasted to increase to over $17.8 Billion.
+The Statewide Facility Assessment determined that there is currently over $13.9 billion in need throughout the state.
+By 2018, the amount of need is forecast to increase to over $17.8 billion.

 - Individual School Reports

 - From the “Profile” tab, you can access reports for state, district, or individual school facilities.

 - First, click the carrot in front of "Colorado" to expand the tree on the right.